 Almost every homeowner qualifies to appeal.
 Eligibility is not the hurdle.
 The filing window and whether you have a case are.
 Here is what counts.

-Almost every homeowner qualifies to appeal.
-The right to challenge your assessed value is built into property tax law in every state.
-It does not depend on how long you have owned the home, whether it is your primary residence, or whether you rent it out.
-The real question is whether you have a case, not whether you are eligible to file.
+Almost every homeowner qualifies for a property tax appeal.
+The right to challenge your assessed value is built into tax law in every state.
+It does not depend on how long you have owned the home or whether you rent it out.
+The real question is whether you have a case, not whether you are eligible.

 Who specifically can file?